Zero-Resource Knowledge-Grounded Dialogue Generation: Experiments

 \subsection{Experimental Setup}

 \textbf{Training Data:} we build the knowledge corpus with a Wikipedia dump,\footnote{\url{http://wikipedia.c3sl.ufpr.br/enwiki/20191120/}} where text is extracted with an open source tool\footnote{\url{https://github.com/attardi/wikiextractor/wiki}} and split into sentences using NLTK.\footnote{\url{https://www.nltk.org/}} In total, there are $5,972,585$ articles and $77,152,626$ sentences.
 On average, each sentence contains $27.4$ words.
 The dialogue corpus is constructed from the Reddit Conversation Corpus cleaned by \cite{dziri2018augmenting}.
 We merge the training/validation/test sets in the original data, and extract a subset by the following rules: (1) the length of the response falls in $(10,50)$; (2) the proportion of unique non-stop words in the response falls in $(0.25,0.6)$; (3) the proportion of unique words in the response is larger than $0.5$; (4) $\operatorname{Sim}(R, \Tilde{K}) \geq 0.1$ where $\Tilde{K}=\arg\max_{K\in \mathcal{S}(R)} \operatorname{Sim}(R, K)$; and (5) the length of $\Tilde{K}$ in (4) is longer than $10$.
 These rules could remove responses that are too short, too long, too generic, or in an extreme chat-style, and thus can guarantee the quality of training.
+Automatic evaluation metrics are also sensitive to the length of generated responses.
+Our model suffers because of the length inconsistent between training and testing.
+Instead of adjusting the length distribution of training data, we drop the ending token for short responses during training to approximate the maximum average length of benchmarks(24 in our experiment).
 After the pre-processing, the subset is randomly split into a training set and a validation set with $842,521$ and $2,737$ dialogues respectively.
 On average, each dialogue (with the last turn as the response and other turns as the context) contains $3.1$ utterances in both sets, and the average length of the utterances is $16.0$ in training and is $16.1$ in validation.
 Note that the validation set is used for model selection and thus we do not access any data point in the benchmarks before evaluation.
-The processed data will be published later for future research.